In this article, we will explore the causes, signs, and solutions to a midlife crisis in women.

 - Loss of interest in things once loved

-- Obsessive regrets of the past
+- Obsessive regrets of the past and life choices

 - Impulsivity + lousy decision making